 Colorectal cancer is a common type of cancer among men and women in Malaysia.

-  Public awareness of the rising incidence of colorectal cancer and the
+Colorectal cancer, also known as bowel cancer, colon cancer or rectal cancer.
+Public awareness of the rising incidence of colorectal cancer is still low.

-  participation rates for colorectal cancer screening is still low.
-In 2018, there

-  were 10.2% new colorectal cancer cases and 9.2% deaths cases reported globally

-  (International Agency for Research on Cancer, WHO).

-  Colorectal cancer symptoms may be minor or non-existent during the early stages

-  of the disease, although there may be some early warning signs.
+Colorectal cancer symptoms may be minor or non-existent during the early stages of the disease, although there may be some early warning signs.

-  - Rectal bleeding, either bright or dark red in color
+- Rectal bleeding, either bright or dark red color

-  - Tenesmus, which is the feeling that you have to empty your bowel but nothing
+- Tenesmus, which is the feeling that you have to empty your bowel but nothing passes

-  passes

 In its advanced stages, symptoms of colorectal cancer may include: